bforsbe/OccuPy/README.md

 The primary purpose of `OccuPy` is to estimate the local map scale of cryo-EM maps.
 All regions in a cryo-EM map have pixel values that can be considered as drawn from some distribution.
 In well-resolved regions noise has been cancelled such that this distribution contains values above and below solvent.
-Decreased resolution or occupancy converesely results in values that are closer to solvent. `OccuPy` locates a region that exhibits the highest level above solvent, and utilizes this to place all other regions on a nominal scale between 0 and 1.
+Decreased resolution or occupancy conversely results in values that are closer to solvent. `OccuPy` locates a region that exhibits the highest level above solvent, and utilizes this to place all other regions on a nominal scale between 0 and 1.
 This is a proxy for occupancy, under the assumption that there is limited flexibility.
 In maps exhibiting flexibility, the estimated map scale does not strictly represent occupancy, as `OccuPy` does not presently separate these factors in map value